We’ve expanded our business products and now offer two Dashlane plans in addition to new features.

 We know that companies continue to face increasing cybersecurity risks.
 2019 was a big year for breaches, 70% of employees still reuse passwords, and this year’s Verizon Data Breach and Investigations Report states that “the use of credentials [by criminals] has been on a meteoric rise.”
 Plus, the shift to more work-from-home and distributed workplaces introduces new vulnerabilities.

-To optimize features within the administrative experience, we’re thinking of new ways to bring admins more enforceable policies and deeper visibility and reporting to our updated business products to provide a clear picture of how secure a company is and where the risks are.
+To optimize features within the administrative experience, we’re thinking of new ways to bring admins more enforceable policies and deeper visibility.
+This includes adding more reporting to our updated business products to provide a clear picture of how secure a company is and where the risks are.

 As we move into the next year, we’ll be thinking about how to help admins enforce and take action to secure weak, reused, and compromised passwords.
-And we want to continue to improve the end-user product to make it so easy for employees to create and maintain unique and secure passwords.
+And we want to continue improving employees’ experience creating and maintaining unique and secure passwords.

 Adopting a password management solution is essential to core business security.
 It could mean catastrophe if a breach occurs, and your business is only as safe as the weakest link—risky employee passwords.